 The IELTS exam consists of four sections, listening, reading, writing and speaking.
 The first three sections last for about 2 hours and 40, while the last speaking section lasts for about 11 to 13 minutes.
+The test format is the same in any country that offers the IELTS test, including Singapore.
 The IELTS testing format is as follows:

 The Listening Component of the exam tests your listening comprehension skills.
 You will have to answer different types of questions based on four different recordings.
 The recordings include a variety of Native English accents as well a different type of situations.